lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 ### On Windows (UWP)

-To test on Windows, you can run the application on the local machine directly from Visual Studio 2017 for Windows.
+To test on Windows 10, you can run the application on the local machine directly from Visual Studio 2017.

-1. Right click on the UWP application and select "Set as StartUp Project".
+1. Right-click on the UWP application and select "Set as Startup Project".

 ![Set as StartUp Project](./Img/2018-01-04_15-18-41.png)